-17.9 Professional Help:
+17.9 Professional help

-- Going out, talking to a family member or friend, vacationing or sometimes even taking a walk helps a lot in relieving emotional setbacks.

-- One should seek consultation when there is an excess of emotional suffering that may lead to destruction.
+- Going out, talking to a family member or friend, vacationing or sometimes even taking a walk helps a lot in relieving emotional setbacks. - One should seek consultation when there is an excess of emotional suffering (such as pessimism, weeping spells, disturbed sleep, bad eating habits, impaired sociali--zation, mood tantrums and weight loss) may lead to destruction.
 If symptoms are not getting better over a course of time then it's time to call for help.
 Diabetes makes individuals prone towards stress, anxiety and depression.
 With the help of therapy (and medicine if needed), these can be managed to a large extent.
-The most prominent signs that should be followed by a call for professional support include:

-- Pessimism

-- Weeping spells

-- Disturbed sleep

-- Bad eating habits

-- Impaired socialization

-- Mood tantrums

-- Weight loss